socleeds/projects-nde/nde03.md

 added, new programming languages to be easily supported, etc.  It would also report test results in a useful way and be easily integrated into standard software development processes.

+There is scope for more than one project here - e.g., focusing on different categories of vunerability, or different approaches to detecting them.